BxnnyG/EHU32/README.md

 - alternatively, EHU32 can also display live data, such as vehicle speed, RPMs, coolant temperature and battery voltage
   * accessible by long pressing "2" on the radio panel
   * for single line displays, "3" prints just the coolant temperature
-  * note that this mode will overwrite anything on the screen like FM radio or CD playback
+  * note that this mode will overwrite anything on the screen, even in FM radio mode or during CD playback
   * disable printing to the screen by holding "9" (or hold it for the total of 5 seconds to reset the entire board, that also clears the settings)
 - allows toggling AC with just a **single long-press of the AC selector knob** if it's held for at least half a second